Friendship meets me in the parking lot.

 I believed that I could run ultra-marathons.

-I started with that 25k with friendship
+I started with that Vegan Power 25k with Friendship

 and moved on to a 50k with my brother.